sethbern/CSJava/_sources/index.rst

 ==========================================
-Introduction to Programming in Java
+How to Program in Java
 ==========================================

 Welcome!
 This eBook provides an interactive introduction to programming in Java.